The changing look of the neutrino-emitter blazar candidate 5BZQ J1243+4043: Introduction

 \section{Introduction}

-Active galactic nuclei (AGN) are among the most luminous, persistent extragalactic sources in the Universe and are powered by accretion on the central supermassive black hole (SMBH).
+Active galactic nuclei (AGNs) are among the most luminous, persistent extragalactic sources in the Universe and are powered by accretion onto the central supermassive black hole (SMBH).
 Among them, the radio-loud subclass of blazars hosts highly relativistic jets pointed in the observer's line of sight.
 Blazars may exhibit optical spectral lines produced when photons emitted by the accretion disk interact with surrounding gas clouds.
 These include the fast-moving clouds of the broad-line region (BLR), located closer to the central black hole, and the slower-moving gas of the narrow-line region (NLR) farther out.
-The higher-velocity denser \citep[$n_{\rm e}\gtrsim10^9\,{\rm cm}^{-3}$; ][]{Osterbrock} gas of the BLR is responsible for broad lines - with full width at half maximum (FWHM) $\gtrsim1000\,{\rm km}\cdot{\rm s}^{-1}$ - of permitted and semi-forbidden transitions.
-The slower and less dense NLR \citep[$n_{\rm e}\lesssim10^{6}\,{\rm cm}^{-3}$; ][]{Longair:book}, instead, originate narrow forbidden lines.
+The higher-velocity denser \citep[$n_{\rm e}\gtrsim10^9\,{\rm cm}^{-3}$; ][]{Osterbrock} gas of the BLR is responsible for broad lines (with a full width at half maximum, FWHM, of $\gtrsim1000\,{\rm km}\cdot{\rm s}^{-1}$) of permitted and semi-forbidden transitions.
+The slower and less dense NLR \citep[$n_{\rm e}\lesssim10^{6}\,{\rm cm}^{-3}$; ][]{Longair:book} give origin to narrow forbidden lines instead.

 Within the AGN unification model \citep{Urry:1995, Urry:2004}, blazars are traditionally classified in BL Lacertae objects (BL Lacs) and flat spectrum radio quasars (FSRQs) based on the rest-frame equivalent width (EW) of the optical spectral lines, which measures the line strength compared to the underlying continuum.
 In this observational-based scheme, FSRQs display intense broad (EW $> 5$~\AA) emission lines in their optical spectra, while BL Lacs lack emission lines or show only absorption and narrow emission lines (EW $< 5$~\AA).